RedditClimate/redditClimate/index.md

 |  **r/conservative**          |   1   |  0  |    0    |   1   |
 |  **r/environmental_science** |   0   |  1  |    1    |   1   |

-If we have vectors for multiple subreddits, we end up building a matrix, where each row is a vector for the the subreddits, and each column is a vector indicating where each user have been active.
+If we have vectors for multiple subreddits, we end up building a matrix, where each row is a vector for a subreddit, and each column is a vector indicating where each user has been active.
 The code to generate this matrix lives in [clustering_subreddits.py](https://github.com/IzzyBrand/redditClimate/blob/master/clustering_subreddits.py)

 ```python
 def generate_matrix(subreddits):